EnriqueSaracho/skills-tracker-01/README.md

   - Modified addToList(), instead of text, the function adds an object "newTask" with a task element that equals text, and a skills object with all the checkboxes boolean values.

 - Rendering the skills value for each item

+- Decided at this point to work first on the backend portion of the app.
+  - Asked ChatGPT how to create a MERN app.
+The first steps are working with the backend, specifically initialize it with npm.